jessicatchan/BucketList/README.md

 who may be newly beginning to budget and manage their money.
 This project is interesting to me because as a young adult, I think it is important to start learning how to budget in preparing for the future.

+## Task 3

+**User Stories:**
+- As a user, I want to be able to add an expense category to my expense category group
+- As a user, I want to be able to view the list of categories in my expense category group
+- As a user, I want to be able to add an amount of money spent to a category in my expense category group
+- As a user, I want to be able to visualize statistics on the relative proportion of monthly income is spent on a given expense category.